nicksz/jTime/README.md

 To check whether an event has occurred since the last polling change step 2 to the following:

-General pattern for making a condition in t_ the occurrence of an event:

-0. set a shared-scope var flag = false;
-1. catch event, with callback function() { flag = true; }
-2. condition is function() { return (flag == true) }

-To check whether an event has occurred since the last polling change step 2 to the following:

-General pattern for making a condition in t_ the occurrence of an event:

-0. set a shared-scope var flag = false;
-1. catch event, with callback function() { flag = true; }
-2. condition is function() { return (flag == true) }

-To check whether an event has occurred since the last polling change step 2 to the following:
 2. condition is function() { var returnValue = (flag == true); flag = false; return returnValue; }